-History lovers tune into History on Fire because it has an unusual take on history uncommon in other podcasts; in fact, you do not even have to be a history lover to enjoy it!
+History lovers tune into History on Fire because it has an unusual take uncommon in other podcasts; in fact, you don’t even have to be a history lover to enjoy it!

 What makes this podcast so enjoyable and different is that it pays due to some of the most intense moments ever experienced.

-Created by the author and history professor Daniele Bolelli, History on Fire takes you through a journey of the underlying motivations and emotion of historical events.
+Created by the author and history professor Daniele Bolelli, History on Fire takes you on a journey into the underlying motivations and emotions of historical events.

 5. Revisionist History

 Created by Author of five New York Times bestsellers, Malcolm Gladwell, Revisionist History goes back to interpret different things from the past in a brand new way.

 The subject matter isn’t limited; sometimes it might be an idea, person or event.
 The selection of subject matter, however, is usually something we tend to overlook in history.